Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lighting_rigs.rst

 Another spot for the fill light is shining up onto the main actor's face, illuminating the underside of his chin and neck.
-This gets rid of a shadow under the chin, which if not corrected, can make the actor be portrait unflatteringly, like they have a double chin or be otherwise distracting.
+This gets rid of a shadow under the chin, which if not corrected, can be unflattering, as if they have a double chin or be otherwise distracting.
 It evens out the lighting of the face.